-The proposed plan may be amended anytime prior to the hearing scheduled under subdivision (e) of this rule to resolve an objection.
+The proposed plan may be amended anytime prior to confirmation to resolve an objection.
 Such amendment must be included in an amended plan or in the order for confirmation.
-Where a timely objection has been made, the plan will not be confirmed until the objecting party has withdrawn such objection or a hearing is held as provided in subdivision (e) of this rule.
+Where a timely objection has been made, the plan will not be confirmed until the objecting party has withdrawn such objection or a hearing is held or the parties reach an agreement as stipulated to in the order of confirmation.
 Where the amendment does not affect any other party in interest, a judge may confirm the plan as amended without notice or a hearing.
 Where the amendment would affect another party in interest, the plan as amended must be mailed to each affected party with a notice providing twenty-one (21) days to object to the amendment.
 If no objection is made within the time allowed, a judge may confirm the plan as amended without a hearing.

-(d) Objections not resolved by amendment of the plan.
+(d) Unresolved Objections to Confirmation.

-Where an objection to a proposed chapter 13 plan cannot be resolved by an amendment to the proposed plan, or where the trustee does not recommend confirmation, the court shall hold a confirmation hearing to resolve the objection.
+Where an objection to a proposed chapter 13 plan cannot be resolved by an amendment to the proposed plan, or where the trustee does not recommend confirmation, the court shall hold a confirmation hearing to resolve the objection, or the objecting party(s) and trustee have endorsed the confirmation order.